formkiq/docs.formkiq.com/docs/platform/database_schema.md

 ## Documents

-The following are the entities related to `Documents`.
+The following entities store document metadata, lifecycle state, processing state, tags, attributes, and document-related module results.
+Document content is stored in Amazon S3; DynamoDB stores the metadata and indexes required to manage and find that content.

 ### Document

-The Document Entity consists of attributes that capture essential information about a document.
+The Document entity is the primary metadata record for a stored document.
+It connects the user-facing document identifier to its path, content type, S3 version, checksum information, user ownership, and date fields used for listing and audit-style queries.

 #### Entity Key Schema